 In the long run, however, it is just as important that a larger group of people has detailed knowledge about editing the system and programming the software that runs it.
 Open data and open source software are a necessary, but not a sufficient condition...

-To provide a platform and a structure for that support, the Foundation is considering to set up a Consortium for the Support of Iconclass.
+To provide a platform and a structure for that support, the Foundation is now setting up a Consortium for the Support of Iconclass.
 However, before a Consortium can start fundraising initiatives or provide more systematic documentation about the editorial rules and the source code of the Browser system, several questions need to be asked and answered to ensure an open and transparant dialogue between the Foundation and the community of users.

 The Iconclass Browser has always been available to unregistered users, so we shall first have to build an administration of this elusive user base before we can estimate its size and composition.
 The new version uses a system of registration for certain features, such as the sample illustrations or the feedback button to function properly.
 Privacy rules obviously dictate that we shall have to ask the explicit permission of those who now register, to be approached about supporting the Consortium.